ndass6/C-BST/README.md

 # BST
-Implementation of a BST set in C
+Implementation of a BST in C